apache/doris-website/blog/apache-doris-summit-asia-2023-what-can-you-expect-from-apache-doris-as-a-data-warehouse.md

 ---
 {
-    'title': 'Apache Doris Summit Asia 2023: what can you expect from apache doris as a data warehouse?', 'summary': "The past year marks a breakthrough of Apache Doris, an open-source real-time data warehouse that has just undergone an overall upgrade after long consistent incremental optimizations.", 'date': '2023-11-10',
+    'title': 'Apache Doris Summit Asia 2023: what can you expect from apache doris as a data warehouse?', 'description': "The past year marks a breakthrough of Apache Doris, an open-source real-time data warehouse that has just undergone an overall upgrade after long consistent incremental optimizations.", 'date': '2023-11-10',
     'author': 'Apache Doris',
     'tags': ['Top News'],